Razan1412/Multi-Object-Tracking/README.md

 ### Expected Directory Structure:

-After completing setup steps, your project should look like this (relevant files only):
+After completing setup steps, your project (relevant files) should look like this:

 ```
 Multi-Object-Tracking/